 Any leather used for making shoe uppers.
 The principal leathers used for shoe uppers are calf, kid, horsehide, goat, sheep and leathers made from the skin of reptiles.
 All of these may be made in a wide variety of finishes, such as smooth, suede, patent, embossed and glossy.

-is a neckline that is cut in the shape of a "V".
+A neckline that is cut in the shape of a "V".